 5. How can I or my attorney pursue a claim in court in New Hampshire?

 Presently, once you file at the NHCHR you have the right to take your case out of the agency, and into court, after 180 days following your initial NHCHR filing (and earlier with permission).
 However, you must file that lawsuit within 3 years of the discrimination.
-Presently, if you have decided to leave your case in the agency and its investigation results in a Probable Cause (PC) determination, a NHCHR administrative trial will occur unless the employer chooses to take the case to court, which, unfortunately, under present law, it can do following the PC. ( Note: at this writing, in 2009 there is legislation pending which, if enacted, will eliminate the power of the employer to force an employee into court if the employee wishes to stay at the NHCHR for an agency hearing, a more prompt, less formal proceeding than a court trial.)
+Presently, if you have decided to leave your case in the agency and its investigation results in a probable determination the executive director will issue an order of notice scheduling a public hearing.

 Many cases are resolved at the NHCHR before the investigation is completed and before a PC or NPC is issued.
 Such "settlements" will be documented by a writing signed by both parties in which you will give up your legal rights in return for the resolution agreed to by you and the employer, which usually includes, at minimum, a monetary payment, but which can also include an apology, reinstatement, cleansing of a personnel file, implementation of anti-discrimination trainings in the workplace, and/or other actions the parties agree to.